+FILE='file_name'

-PERMISSIONS FILE='file\name' /PERMISSIONS = {READONLY,WRITEABLE}.
+/PERMISSIONS = {READONLY,WRITEABLE}. '''

 PERMISSIONS changes the permissions of a file.
 There is one mandatory subcommand which specifies the permissions to which the file should be changed.
 If you set a file's permission to READONLY, then the file will become unwritable either by you or anyone else on the system.
-If you set the permission to WRITEABLE, then the file will become writeable by you; the permissions afforded to others will be unchanged.
-This command cannot be used if the SAFER (see Section 16.20 [SET], page 163) setting is active.
+If you set the permission to WRITEABLE, then the file becomes writeable by you; the permissions afforded to others are unchanged.
+This command cannot be used if the SAFER (see Section 17.20 [SET], page 239) setting is active.

-16.19 PRESERVE and RESTORE
+17.19 PRESERVE and RESTORE